kugelrund/dzip/README.md

 ## Compilation

-First make sure to clone the repository using `--recurse-submodules` to clone the required zlib sources too.
+If no system zlib is available, make sure to clone the repository using `--recurse-submodules` to clone the required zlib sources too.

 [CMake](https://cmake.org/) may be used to build Dzip.
 For example, on unix systems, you may want to setup the build files using